| | |

 This must have list of what to knit for babies isn’t exclusive for expecting moms, but I really believe there are so many benefits of knitting while you’re pregnant.

-Knitting while pregnant has always been a time to relax, unwind, and bond with the baby growing inside of me.
+Knitting while pregnant has always been a time to relax, unwind, and slow down and bond with the baby growing inside of me.

 Also, knitting helped me through the fear of going into labor with my first.
 It calmed my nerves of bringing home a second baby, making my oldest no longer the baby of the house.
 Knitting also calmed my pregnancy anxiety with my third and fourth babies during a crazy time in our world.